Wisconsin Manufacturers & Commerce: 2008 election

-Activities and membership
+Activities

 WMC does not disclose their issue advocacy donors list to the public.
-WMC lobbies on behalf of its members "whenever the state legislature is in session" According to the Wisconsin Government Accountability Board, WMC was responsible for 1.1 million dollars in lobbying efforts during the 2007-2009 session of the state legislature.
+WMC describes itself as lobbying on behalf of its members "whenever the state legislature is in session."
+According to the Wisconsin Government Accountability Board, WMC was responsible for 1.1 million dollars in lobbying efforts during the 2007-2009 session of the state legislature.
 WMC also publishes ratings of Wisconsin legislators on a scale of 0 to 100.

+Beyond lobbying efforts, WMC commissions annual surveys of business owners, directories and information, and—through their non-profit Wisconsin Council of Safety—workplace safety compliance information.
+WMC works with the state Department of Workforce Development to secure federal grants to train workers in Wisconsin.

+Advocacy

+Opposition to parental leave legislation

 In 1989, WMC helped block passage of Wisconsin's family leave act on behalf of their members.

+Opposition to military right-to-repair legislation

+In July 2024, WMC signed a letter to members of both the House Committee on Armed Services and the Senate Committee on Armed Services opposing Section 828 of S. 4628, the National Defense Authorization Act for Fiscal Year 2025, entitled "Requirement for Contractors to Provide Reasonable Access to Repair Materials," which would require contractors doing business with the US military to agree "to provide the Department of Defense fair and reasonable access to all the repair materials, including parts, tools, and information, used by the manufacturer or provider or their authorized partners to diagnose, maintain, or repair the good or service."

+Criticism

-In August 2008 the outgoing Chancellor of UW-Madison John Wiley has described the WMC as being "hijacked by highly partisan ideologically driven staff" and stating "WMC routinely opposes most measures favored by labor unions, and most measures aimed at improving the lot of entry-level and low-income workers who are essential to our economy.
+In August 2008 the outgoing Chancellor of UW-Madison, John Wiley, described the WMC as being "hijacked by highly partisan ideologically driven staff," stating that "WMC routinely opposes most measures favored by labor unions, and most measures aimed at improving the lot of entry-level and low-income workers who are essential to our economy.
 But this opposition is not a business or an economic position; it is a political position based on an era and an economy that no longer exist."

-Beyond lobbying efforts, WMC commissions annual surveys of business owners, directories and information, and—through their non-profit Wisconsin Council of Safety—workplace safety compliance information.
-WMC works with the state Department of Workforce Development to secure federal grants to train workers in Wisconsin.